powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | Tso | String | no | - | The TSO this substations belongs to |
 | GeographicalTags | List of String | no | - | A list of geographical tags |

+<span style="color:red"> TODO: remove the Table.</span>

+A substation in IIDM represents a specific geographical location with a set of equipments connected to one or several [voltage levels](#voltage-level).
+It comprises metadata in IIDM:
+- a country: to specify in which country the substation is located.
+It is an optional attribute, not set on fictitious test networks for example.
+- a set of geographical tags: they make it possible to accurately locate the substation
+- a [TSO](/pages/glossary.md#tso) information: to track to which TSO the substation belongs

 **Available extensions**

 - [ENTSOE Area]()